 [Note: This scholarship information is available only for graduate students from September 1, 2008.]

 Note that a transcript reflects the current status of a student's record at the time it is issued.
 Students should ensure that any changes to the transcript (e.g., from an INC to a final grade) are recorded before ordering a transcript.

 Students who have pursued more than one academic career (e.g., Graduate, Undergraduate, Professional, Education) at Western may request, in writing, a partial transcript.
 The partial transcript will display only those grades obtained during the specified academic career and will be identified as the transcript for that academic career (e.g., Graduate Transcript).

-Transcripts can be ordered online through the Student Center (student.uwo.ca) or by using the order form available from Student Central, RM 1120 Western Student Services building or from www.registrar.uwo.ca/student_records/transcripts/ordering_options.html.
+Transcript order forms are available from Student Central, RM 1120 Western Student Services building and on-line at www.registrar.uwo.ca.
 Official transcripts are mailed by the Registrar's Office to institutions designated by the student.
-The cost for transcripts can be found at www.registrar.uwo.ca/student_records/transcripts/index.html
+The cost for transcripts can be found at http://www.registrar.uwo.ca/student_records/transcripts.html

 * All transcript transactions in Student Central require valid identification.

 Class Average, Class Size on Transcripts

 Senate approved that the class (i.e., section) average be added to the transcript (assessing failures as 40), and, that for passing grades, the class size (i.e., section) be added to the transcript (including failures in enrollment).
 Undergraduate class averages and sizes are available on the transcript from September 1, 2000.